eclipse-keyple/keyple-website/content/docs/build-your-first-app/android-app.md

 ## Add observer to handle NFC events

-When native NFC is activated on an Android device, the OS dispatches insertion events occuring in the NFC detection field.
-In our application, we need detect it in order to proceed to exchanges with the Smartcard.
+When native NFC is activated on an Android device, the OS dispatches insertion events occurring in the NFC detection field.
+In our application, we need detect it in order to proceed to exchanges with the SmartCard.

 ```kotlin
 //To keep it simple we choose to have our MainActivity implementing ObservableReader.ReaderObserver